Location: United Kingdom

 Human Scaled Living

+“Bees are social insects, they live together in well-organised communities”.
 The presence of several generations in a single nest, the strong sense of belonging

 that hugely benefits all and the purpose-for-everyone make them a community paradigm.
 It is fundamental to enable inhabitants of all ages to feel comfortable, safe and truly useful to the community through their individual role, contribution and purpose in it.
 The design creates a biophilic home with place and meaning for all.

-designed to accommodate either a stairwell or an elevator.
+The flexibility of the beehive modular system allows for huge customisation so that people tailor their homes to specific circulation, accessibility, lifestyle needs.
+For example, in double-storey homes the same module is designed to accommodate either a stairwell or an elevator.
 Ramps and smooth paths replace conventional steps and obstacles.
 On higher floors, open hexagonal modules allow inhabitants to share or own gardens, orchards and playgrounds.
-Spacious private terraces allow people to interact with neighbours
+Spacious private terraces allow people to interact with neighbours and a mix of private, semi-private and shared spaces allow residents to keep privacy and socialise with others.
+Soundproofing and noise control are easily managed by the well insulated and structurally independent prefabricated modules.

 A Socio-Eco-System